by CSyphrett and Martin Maenza

 A surge of adrenaline coursed through their veins as Belmont flung the door open, beckoning Rose to follow him into the darkened corridor beyond.
 Without hesitation, she followed closely, her heart pounding in sync with his as they embarked on this formidable journey.

-In the sprawling fields of the Bestiary, the group of boys, with their muscles strained and sweat on their brows, diligently worked together to return the horses to their designated pasture.
+In the sprawling fields of the Bestiary, the group of boys, their muscles straining and sweat on their brows, diligently worked together to return the horses to their designated pasture.
 Gray Murphy and Alfred Twitchell propped up the horse’s legs while Adam Frankenstein, with his imposing figure, carried the majestic beasts in his arms.
 Josh Cantrell offered assistance, eager to be of help to Adam.
 Meanwhile, Kirk Pike, the natural leader of the pack, discovered something that piqued his curiosity, pulling him away from the others.

 Intrigued by Kirk’s sudden divergence, Tim Hunter followed closely behind, his mind brimming with questions.
 The boys swiftly tread along a faint trail, carefully carved amidst the disheveled grass, prompting Tim to inquire about their purpose.